Skip to main content

 1.1 Definition of Terms

-1.1.2 Set.
-A series of games.
+1.1.3 Set.
+A series of games that is played until one player wins a majority of the total games (e.g., winning two games out of three “best-of-three”).
 The winning player will receive a win tally in favor of their team for the match.

-1.1.3 Match.
-A group of series (or "sets").
+1.1.4 Match.
+A group of sets that is played until one team wins a majority of the total sets (e.g., winning two sets out of three “best-of-three”).
 The winning team will either receive a win tally in a league format or advance to the next round in a tournament format.

-1.1.4 Phase.
+1.1.6 Phase.
 A section of scheduled league play that comprises a season.
-There are four distinct phases: preseason, regular season, playoffs, and finals.
-Each phase has its own league format.
+There are distinct phases for leagues, with each phase having its own league format.

-1.1.5 Season.
-Scheduled league play will occur over an approximately three-month period of time.
+1.1.7 Season.
+Scheduled league play that will occur over a predetermined amount of time.

 1.2 Roster Requirements